KomradeSpectre/AetheriumMod/README.md

 	- **Red Rarity** - When a bot is purchased, it gains a 50% boost to each of its stats based on yours (+50% per stack, linearly).
 	Some bots gain more ammo for their attacks based on the bonus to their attack speed, and have their ammo replenished twice as fast per additional Inspiring Drone.
     Finally, if an inspired bot is too far away from you, it is teleported to you after a delay (40 seconds for Turrets, 30 seconds for Drones).
-	- **Known Issues** - The "Inspiring" name prefix does not currently sync in multiplayer.
-I will address this in the next version.
+	- **Big Credits To** - Chen of the Chen's Classic Items and Chen's Gradius mods for putting a ton of work in to improve the Inspiring Drone's code as of 0.3.2.
 ----
 - **Accursed Potion** (Original idea by Shadokuro, slightly modified by me.)
 	- **Lunar Rarity** - Every 30 seconds (reduced by 25% per stack) you are forced to drink a strange potion, sharing its effects with enemies in a